•

 Lives and works between Lisbon, Portugal; and Amsterdam, Netherlands.

 As a writer, Mombaça is the author of Ñ V NOS MATAR AGORA, a collection of texts published by EGEAC (Portugal, 2019) and Editora Cobogó (Brazil, 2021).
-Besides that, they have had their essays and fictional writings included in institutional publications such as The Contemporary Journal, Afterall, Le Magazine - Jeu de Paume, Terremoto.Mx, HAU 3000, Revista Piseagrama, among others.
+Besides that, she has had her essays and fictional writings included in institutional publications such as The Contemporary Journal, Afterall, Le Magazine - Jeu de Paume, Terremoto.Mx, HAU 3000, Revista Piseagrama, among others.

 • Juraci Dórea